nidhiab/file-processor/README.md

 This file has records as specified in the challenge brief.

-The repository has a folder called apidocs, that has generated javadocs.

-It can be built using mvn
+If the file has fewer columns than 6 it throws a runtime exception.
+If the file has more than 6 columns in a line, it ignores anything after first 6 columns.
+If the build duration does not follow the pattern of a String with all digits ending with s, the application throws an exception.

+You should have jdk installed on your machine.
+Please set JAVA_HOME to your jdk directory.

+Please use mvn to build the application.
 I have set maven.compiler.release property to 11.
+Please change version to whatever version you would like.

 To build please use:
 mvn install